SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="-s---sum">-s, --sum</a>

-Displays a small Message at the End of Code execution showing the Number of the Amount of all Lines received.
+Displays a small Message at the End of Code Execution showing the Number of the Amount of all Lines received.
-Using this Argument in uppercase (-S, --SUM) will ONLY show this Message as well as a small Summary.
+Using this Argument in Uppercase (-S, --SUM) will ONLY show this Message as well as a small Summary.
-This Summary will show the line Sum for each File.
+This Summary will show the Line Sum for each File.
 Duplicate Files will not be displayed multiple times within the Summary.
-The uppercase version of this Parameter will stop Code execution.
+The Uppercase version of this Parameter will stop Code Execution.

 ```console
 > catw test.txt --sum